TYPO3GmbH/infra-bamboo-remote-agent/README.md

 own stuff on-top of that.
 This feature is used here.

-### baseimage: A minimal Ubuntu base image modified for Docker-friendliness

-This is the lowest layer of images put on top of each other.

-typo3gmbh/baseimage is a Docker image based off of Phusion's baseimage-docker, but has been modified to run on Ubuntu 18.04 and removes features deemed unnecessary for a modern baseimage.

-baseimage is a special [Docker](https://www.docker.com) image that is configured for correct use within Docker containers.
-It is Ubuntu, plus:

- * Modifications for Docker-friendliness.
- * Administration tools that are especially useful in the context of Docker.

-baseimage is a fork from [passenger-docker](https://github.com/phusion/passenger-docker).

 ### phpXY

-Images on top of baseimage.
-The images contain php in one version per container, nodejs and some other packages like graphicsmagick.
+Images on top of php:X.X-cli.
+The images contain php in one version per container and some other packages like graphicsmagick.

+---
+Future versions of the PHP images will be based on php:X.X-alpine.

+---

 * Single images per PHP version.
 There is an image coming with PHP 7.0 and an image for PHP 7.1 and so on.

-Users can use these images to execute unit, functional, acceptance and JS tests in an environment that is identical to the core testing infrastructure.
+Users can use these images to execute unit, functional and acceptance tests in an environment that is identical to the core testing infrastructure.
 Note that some core tests need additional containers that run a database or selenium with chrome.

-### bamboo-remote-agent
+### js

-typo3gmbh/bamboo-remote-agent adds the bamboo test runner on top of the baseimage images for integration in TYPO3 GmbH testing infrastructure.
-Users usually don't have to deal with these images and use the phpXY ones instead.
+The js images are built on top of node:XX-alpine, containing yarn and Chromium.
+This image is used for JavaScript unit tests and some basic linting in the npm area.

 ## Compiling and Uploading